 - Tso Moriri once again

-For anyone planning a visit to Ladakh by public transport, I am sure the information above could be of great use.
-If you have any further questions, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
+I hope the details I provided above on visiting Leh Ladakh by public transport were of help.
+If you have any further questions, or need any other details, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.